DavidSouther/software_craftsmanship/03_objects/01_calendar/01_python.md

     day_in_month = datetime(date.year, date.month, 1)
     week = 0
     while day_in_month.month == date.month:
-        printDay(day_in_month, first_week_row + week)
+        print_day(day_in_month, first_week_row + week)
         if day_in_month.weekday() == 6:
             week += 1
         day_in_month += one_day

+print(colors.CLEAR)
 print_month(datetime.now(), 2)
 ```

 There's a bit more to this one, as we might expect when we need a loop.
 The
-function declaration looks about the same as what we might expect - a `date` to
+function declaration looks about the same as for `print_day` - a `date` to
-tell us which month we're interested in, and `first_week_row` which we will use
+tell us which month we're interested in, and `first_week_row` which we will
-to know how far down the page to print the month part of the calendar.
-The loop
+use to know how far down the page to print the month part of the calendar.
-will track `day_in_month`.
-Each iteration of the loop, we add one day to it, and
+The loop will track `day_in_month`.
+Each iteration of the loop, we add one
-keep looping until the tracking variable is no longer in the same month as the
+day to it, and keep looping until the tracking variable is no longer in the
-original `date`.
-Each time through, we also track the current week within the
+same month as the original `date`.
+Each time through, we also track the
-month, incrementing it after printing each Sunday.
+current week within the month, incrementing it after printing each Sunday.

 Above that, though, we have a constant - `one_day = timedelta(1)`.
 What do you
 think that is?